 The building at 20 West 44th Street in Manhattan ranks high on the list of historically significant places in New York City.
-It’s home to The Victor and Tradesmen, which began in 1785.
+It’s home to The General Society of Mechanics and Tradesmen, which began in 1785.
 As the name implies, it was founded by a group of mechanics, tradesmen, free thinkers and entrepreneurs who vowed to take care member’s widows and orphans.

 Predating NYC’s public school system, The General Society opened one of the first free schools in the city, and virtually unheard-of at the time, they founded a separate school for girls later that year.
 Public schools became prevalent by the 1850s, and The Society converted its existing schools into a Mechanics Institute, where working adults could further their technical education.